derekgeng15/RaiderPath/README.md

 # RaiderPath
-A Pygame app used to create paths for FRC using cubic hermite splines
+A pygame app used to create paths for FRC using cubic hermite splines

+Requires pygame and python 3

 Based on this article:https://www.cubic.org/docs/hermite.htm